Go resources

 In this section we’ll suggest the best websites, apps, servers and other resources that we are using ourselves to study and play Go and that have stood the test of time.

-Where to play Go online
+Where to Play Go

 Online Go Server — a modern European server.
 Very simple registration process, and the client runs in any modern browser.
 It is offering both turn-based and real-time playing modes.
+There are unofficial OGS apps: Sente for Android and Surround for iOS.

 GoQuest — online server for playing Go on 9×9 and 13×13 boards.
 The games are fast-paced and exciting here.
 There are always enough players to start a game within a minute any time of day.
 It’s the best choice in case you want to play a game but you don’t have much time.
 There are apps for Android and iOS available.